 Automated and manual reporting

 Automated reporting applies to those entities submitting PTRs through the FIU xml schema.
-To ensure smooth implementation of automated reporting a transitional compliance period will apply until 1 July 2018.
-REs submitting automated reports are expected to provide PTRs as soon as they are able from 1 November 2017.
-However, REs will not be considered non-compliant prior to the end of the transitional compliance period (1 July 2018).
+Reporting entities submitting automated reports are expected to provide PTRs as soon as they are able from 1 November 2017.
+However, reporting entities will not be considered non-compliant prior to the end of the transitional compliance period (1 July 2018).